 At what point in the process will the public hearing be held?

-Every effort will be made to hold the public hearing prior to formal JCF designation and should therefore be factoring into application and project timing.
+Every effort will be made to hold the public hearing as soon as allowed by law.
+The public hearing is required to be held prior to formal JCF designation and should therefore be factoring into application and project timing.

 What does a business need do to become a participant in the Job Creation Fund Program?